sourcegraph/about/handbook/engineering/security/index.md

 **We share a private repository containing encrypted secrets**

-  - Problem and rationale: Customers will have repositories containing encrypted secrets, using an [ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) or gpg encrypted files.
+  - Problem and rationale: Customers repositories can contain encrypted secrets, such as an [ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) or gpg encrypted files.
 Trusting these repositories to external systems requires the added degree of care and concern, expected in security conscious small and medium enterprise (SME).
 To support those needs, not only is enhanced visibility into our own systems required on our side, it will be contractually obligated, or at a minimum part of security questionnaires.
   - Planned work:
     - Run ongoing vulnerability scans of underlying workloads including vulnerability remediation
     - Deploy host-based intrusion detection (HIDS)